In Defence of Visual Analytics Systems: Replies to Critics: Criticisms and Replies

 \subsection{Introduction}

 The introduction component results from careful consideration and organization of the overall research during iterative paper writing.
 Thus, issues in this component are high-level and linked with other sections.
 As such, they need to be considered throughout the whole research.
-We hope not to mislead our readers that they are pure writing issues.
-Instead, we suggest pondering them iteratively throughout the design, development, and validation of VA systems.

 \crit{dRed}{lRed}{Unclear relevance to visual analytics} The first step of reporting research results is to provide the background information that motivates the research.
 In our context, it is important to articulate why this is a visual analytics problem.
 A common motivation scenario is that ``automated methods do not solve the problem'' (P10), bringing the need to ``integrate computational methods with humans through interactive visualizations'' (P6) to make decisions.
 That said, visual analytics problems are not about ``visualizations of computed results'' (P6).
 Furthermore, it could be a pitfall by simply stating that there is no prior VA system for the domain problem.
-No previous work does not necessarily lead to the necessity of VA systems, since it can also because the domain problem is not challenging.
+No previous work does not necessarily lead to the necessity of VA systems, since it can also because the domain problem does not need to loop humans in the analysis process.
 Thus, it is essential to articulate the challenges of domain problems and the limitations of existing solutions.

-\crit{dRed}{lRed}{Vague/over-claimed contributions} The ending part of an introduction is often dedicated to a brief overview of the contributions.
+\crit{dRed}{lRed}{Vague/over-claimed contributions} The ending part of an introduction is often dedicated to a brief summary of the contributions.
 This has been a common practice according to our survey, \ie only one paper~\cite{tovanich2021miningvis} does not list the contribution.
 A clear statement of contributions is particularly vital for VA systems research, whose contribution types can be very diverse.
 Besides, the stated contributions need to accord with the targeted problems.
-Because VA systems are often designed for specific problems, one should not ``over-claim the scope of application'' (P12).
+Because VA systems are often designed for specific problems, one should not ``over-claim the scope of the application'' (P12).

 \crit{dRed}{lRed}{Unclear contributions to the VA community} We observe concerns regarding how the contributions are relevant to the VA community, \eg~``what our community can learn from this research beyond solving the domain-specific problem''?
 This criticism sparked extensive discussions during our interviews, promoting us to survey what contributions had been claimed (see the supplemental material for details).
 As shown in~\autoref{table:contributions}, the most frequent claimed ones are the evaluation (27), followed by VA systems/tools/prototypes (23), and VA design/flow/framework (17).
 Those contributions are intrinsically specific to the domain problem.
 Our interviewees generally agreed that solving the domain problem is the primary contribution, but they also expressed a clear need for ``generating new knowledge for visualization researchers'' (P6).